Verlander gets MLB-leading 11th win as Astros down KC 5-2

 TRAINER’S ROOM

-Astros: SS Jeremy Pena was scratched from the lineup about an hour before the game due to health and safety protocols.
+Astros: SS Jeremy Peña was scratched from the lineup about an hour before the game due to health and safety protocols.
+Manager Dusty Baker said Peña was sick but would travel with the team to Oakland Thursday night.

 DUSTY’S MILESTONE

-Thursday’s win was a milestone victory for manager Dusty Baker, moving him out of a tie with Walter Alston (2,040) into sole possession of ninth place on the all-time wins list with 2,041.
+Thursday’s win was a milestone for Baker, moving him out of a tie with Walter Alston into sole possession of ninth place on the all-time wins list with 2,041.

 UP NEXT